 potassium-sparing medicines used in the treatment of heart failure: eplerenone and spironolactone between 12.5mg and 50mg per day

-some medications used to treat high blood pressure (including angiotensin receptor blocker, beta-blockers, alpha-blockers or diuretics (sometimes called "fluid" or "water" tablets because they increase the amount of urine passed each day)Heparin (used to thin blood)
+some medications used to treat high blood pressure (including angiotensin receptor blocker, beta-blockers, alpha-blockers) aliskiren (see also 'Do Not Take COVERAM If' and 'Tell Your Doctor Straight Away' sections), or diuretics (sometimes called "fluid" or "water" tablets because they increase the amount of urine passed each day)Heparin (used to thin blood)

 vasodilators including nitrates

 medicines used to treat diabetes (tablets and insulin)